jrandetdev/42_CPP_Module_05/README.md

 - A constant grade required to sign it. (if grade is not high enough, _isSigned will not change)
 - A constant grade required to execute it (if grade is not high enough, _isSigned will not change)

+The grades obey the same rules as the Bureaucrat (1 - 150 and exceptions).

 ```cpp
 class	Form
 {